1812 Calendar

 – War of 1812: the United States invade Canada at Windsor, Ontario.

-– War of 1812: A supply wagon sent to relieve Fort Harrison is ambushed in the Attack at the Narrows.
+– War of 1812: A second supply train sent to relieve Fort Harrison is ambushed in the Attack at the Narrows.

 Who Were Born On ?